4 3 2 twitter

 Yes, you are right.
 Every now and then i get some guest bloggers whose main aim to just get the link back which is wrong.

-19. Karen @ P4C says:
+18. Karen @ P4C

 I never realised what was really involved in or so great about guest blogging.
 It makes total sense that guests would post unique content as opposed to articles submission which creates duplicate content on hundreds of sites ( or more).
 I've been over to the guest blogging community and at least joined but my concern is about guest bloggers posting directly to my blog into a guets blogger author ( or contributor) account.
 I think I would much prefer they registered individually and created a great bio box to head their own niche.
 I usually add their photo manually with a good decriptive caption which is as good as any image to break down the text body.
 And I allow a keyword or site link in bio and body of post too as my way of thanking them for being a guest blogger.